Concrete degradation: Effects of bacterial activity

-In each case the soft expansive and water soluble corrosion product of gypsum (CaSO4) is formed.
+In each case the soft expansive and water-soluble corrosion product of gypsum (CaSO4) is formed.
 Gypsum is easily washed away in wastewater causing a loss of concrete aggregate and exposing fresh material to acid attack.

 Concrete floors lying on ground that contains pyrite (iron(II) disulfide) are also at risk.

 As a preventive measure sewage may be pretreated to increase pH or oxidize or precipitate the sulfides in order to minimize the activity of sulfide-reducing bacteria.

 As bacteria often prefer to adhere to the surfaces of solids than to remain into suspension in water (planktonic bacteria), the biofilms formed by sessile (i.e., fixed) bacteria are often the place where they are the most active.
 Biofilms made of multiple layers (like an onion) of dead and living bacteria protect the living ones from the harsh conditions often prevailing in water outside biofilm.
 Biofilms developing on the already exposed surface of metallic elements encased in concrete can also contribute to accelerate their corrosion (differential aeration and formation of anodic zones at the surface of the metal).
 Sulfides produced by the SRB bacteria can also induce stress corrosion cracking in steel and other metals.

-Physical damages
+Physical damage

 Construction defects

-Damages can occur during the casting and de-shuttering processes.
+Damage can occur during the casting and de-shuttering processes.
 For instance, the corners of beams can be damaged during the removal of shuttering because they are less effectively compacted by means of vibration (improved by using form-vibrators).
-Other physical damages can be caused by the use of steel shuttering without base plates.
+Other physical damage can be caused by the use of steel shuttering without base plates.
 The steel shuttering pinches the top surface of a concrete slab due to the weight of the next slab being constructed.

 Concrete slabs, block walls and pipelines are susceptible to cracking during ground settlement, seismic tremors or other sources of vibration, and also from expansion and contraction during adverse temperature changes.